Guide to Growing Grass in the Transition Zone

 Picking a Grass Type for Your Transition Zone Lawn

-When choosing a strategy for growing a lawn in the transition zone, it is important to carefully evaluate your yard.
+When choosing a strategy for growing a lawn in the transition zone, it is important to evaluate your yard carefully.
 LawnStarter provides these tools:

-• Check the soil pH: Look at the ABCs of preparing and sending out a soil test.
+• Check the soil pH: Look at the ABCs of preparing and sending a soil test.

 • Determine the soil type: It matters for a healthy lawn.
 Knowing your soil type will assist you in preparing the soil before you plant.

-Perhaps the easiest way to choose a grass type for your transition zone lawn is to see which grasses grow well in your area.
+The easiest way to choose a turf type for your transition zone lawn is to see which grasses grow well in your area.
 In addition, consider whether you mind a dormant lawn in the summer (cool-season grasses) or would rather have a dormant lawn in the winter (warm-season grasses).

-You’ll also need to ensure your grass type can withstand the winter without dying.
+You’ll also need to ensure the type of grass you choose has the hardiness to withstand the winter without dying.
 Cool-season lawns may be a better fit for winters that are on the colder side.

-A LawnStarter study found the cost of having a professional seed or reseed your lawn is between $0.10 and $0.19 per square foot.
+A LawnStarter study found that having a professional seed or reseed a lawn costs between $0.10 and $0.19 per square foot.
 The average price for a job:

 National average cost$1,085